entando/entando-docs/vuepress/docs/next/docs/releases/README.md

 ## Known Issues

+### Apple M1
+* Entando does not currently support ARM64 architecture and cannot be installed on newer Macs built with the Apple M1 processor.
 ### ECG

 * The default "details" widget generated for an entity doesn't work out of the box.